 - The management body of the payment institution must be of good repute and possess the relevant qualifications and experience to perform their duties.

-Applying to become an Authorised Payment Institution in Lithuania
+Applying to become a Payment Institution in Lithuania

-As part of an Authorised Payment Institution license application, the following information must be prepared provided to the regulator:
+As part of a Payment Institution license application, the following information must be prepared provided to the regulator:

 - company identification details